Kojobo/CreativePortfolio/content/portfolio/amabie.md

 I spent a long time debating the ins and outs of each of these parameters.

+I went with a cool-color palette to emphasize Amabie's connection to the sea, and brightness of the palette is supposed to reinforce Amabie as a beacon of hope.
+I wanted it to look as if they were glow-in-the-dark, like an angler fish or something else from the deep.

 ## A Beak

-I started with the beak.
-I used a cool-color palette because Amabie is a creature of the sea.
-I wanted the beak to be a bit *loud*, like a toucan's, so I used more of a neon/electric palette and decided on purple as the base color.
+I tried to emulate the shape of those long nosed masks people wore during the black plague, because Amabie is somehow tied to disease and public health.
+Instead of making it black, I wanted the beak to be a bit *loud*, like a toucan's, so I used more of a neon/electric palette and decided on purple as the base color.
 I like how it turned out, but it also kinda reminds me of a Wild Berry Poptart.

 ![](/portfolio/amabie_files/amabie_beak.jpg)